ashishsumanth1/Data-Analysis-/README.md

 ![Screenshot 2023-08-11 113715](https://github.com/ashishsumanth1/Data-Analysis-/assets/115171950/e4387427-863d-43c9-8262-1d6105b07dc1)

 ## Conclusions
-Conclusion:

-9.1.
-Summary of the investigation study and findings:

 We have uncovered a variety of insights through our analysis of the ONS Census 2021 data, especially that related to qualifications and occupations.
 Our initial goal was to identify the relationships between these datasets.
-Thankfully, the data only required minimum cleaning, which made it possible to combine these sets without any issues.

 Our first dive into the data unveiled intriguing correlations between qualification and occupation levels.
 However, certain outliers captured our attention.
 These outliers, which presented a higher qualification level yet lacked corresponding occupations, revealed that a significant 52% of them possessed Level 4 qualifications, while 27.24% engaged in professional occupations.
 Recognizing the data's value, we wisely chose to retain these outliers for further analysis.

 We found a clear disparity in qualification levels among the employed after digging further into the employment data.
-The fact that level 4 qualifications are held by more than half of the employed population indicates that there is a significant trend of highly educated labour.
+The fact that level 4 qualifications are held by more than half of the employed population indicates that there is a significant trend of highly educated labor.
 Levels 1 to 3 qualifications, on the other hand, make up a significant component that represents a range of skill sets, from basic to specialized professions.

 Our investigation revealed several key findings, one of which was the overwhelmingly strong preference for classroom-based education.
 A clear indication of the confidence and reliance people have on formal education is the fact that over 92% of respondents preferred traditional educational structures.
 A lot of people who did apprenticeships, which is like learning while working, end up in professional jobs.
 This shows that apprenticeships can be a good way to get into such roles.
 However, some people also end up in more basic jobs.

 Higher education has proven benefits and an influence on job trends.
 It's interesting to see that wards with a significant proportion of Level 4 qualified people and professionals have an employment rate of 0.62%.

 Despite the fact, that education frequently implies greater employment prospects, there is a clear disconnection, particularly for people with Level 4 qualifications.
 A sizable 32.08% of them find themselves in jobs that might not be appropriate for their level of academic achievement, raising the possibility of a demand-supply imbalance in the labour market.

-the age group of 24 to 34 years old plays an important role in shaping employment trends.
+The age group of 24 to 34 years old plays an important role in shaping employment trends.
 This shows the energy and potential of this age group in the workforce.
-But our research went a step further than merely providing analytical insights.
-Using the Random Forest technique and the capabilities of machine learning, we created a predictive model to estimate the chance of a person would land a job in a user-specified ward.
+However our research went a step further than merely providing analytical insights.
+Using the Random Forest technique and the capabilities of machine learning, we created a predictive model to estimate the chance that a person would land a job in a user-specified ward.
 In addition to improving our understanding of employment trends across wards, our model offers job searchers useful information that will help them make decisions based on data-driven insights.